-In 2000 I started my own landscape design/build and maintenance company in the Twin Cities, Asylum Design.
-We built over 30 projects that translated spirit of the prairie/savannah ecosystem into functional urban spaces.
-We also grew native plants and organic veggie starts for our projects, our annual plant sale extravaganza, and our farmer’s market stand.
+In 2000 I started my own landscape design/build and maintenance company in the Twin Cities called Asylum Design.
+The name refers to the creation of sanctuary for people and wildlife in an over-built cityscape.
+We worked on over 30 projects that translated the spirit of prairie/savannah ecosystems into multi-functional urban spaces.
+We also grew native plants and organic veggie starts for our projects, our annual plant sale extravaganza, and our farmer’s market stand at Midtown Public Market.

-After moving to Portland, OR, I spent five years as coordinator of the Planscaper design program at Dennis’ Seven Dees, a 60-year old family-owned company.
-My design work there included over 500 projects that addressed a very wide range of landscape themes such as Northwest native, medicinal, Asian, xeriscape (water-saving), wildlife habitat, tropical, formal European and contemporary.
+After moving to Portland, OR, in 2005 I spent five years as coordinator of the Planscaper design program at Dennis’ Seven Dees, a 60-year old family-owned company.
+My design work there included over 500 projects that addressed a very wide range of landscape themes such as Pacific Northwest native, medicinal, Asian inspired, xeriscape (water-saving), wildlife habitat, tropical, formal European and contemporary.

 In 2010 I completed a Permaculture Design Certification course.
-It changed the way I thought about sustainability and offered many wholistic approaches and decision making tools to help clients move towards ecological (and fun!) solutions to managing their property.
+It changed the way I thought about sustainability and offered many wholistic approaches and decision making tools to help clients move towards ecological and interesting solutions to managing their property.
 Even better, I met so many resourceful and energetic people that are doing inspiring work.
-I incorporate permaculture principles and conduct ongoing research my own garden.
-In fall of 2014 I earned an advanced permaculture certificate in optical surveying at the Siskiyou Permaculture Institute and have continued to deepen my exploration with courses in Advanced Mapping and Social Forestry.
+I incorporate permaculture principles and conduct ongoing research in my own garden.
+In fall of 2014 I earned an advanced permaculture certificate in optical surveying at the Siskiyou Permaculture Institute and have continued to deepen my exploration with courses in Advanced Mapping, Optical Surveying and Social Forestry and Permaculture Teacher Training.

 Read my top 3 Landscape Design tips.